Tail-GAN: Learning to Simulate Tail Risk Scenarios: Numerical experiments with synthetic data

 \subsection{Scalability}

-In practice, most portfolios held by asset managers are constructed with 20-30 or more financial assets.
-In order to scale {\TGAN} with a comparable number of assets, we use PCA-based eigenvectors.
-The resulting \textit{eigenportfolios} (\citet{avellaneda2010}) are uncorrelated and able to explain the most variation in the cross-section of returns with the smallest number of portfolios.
-This idea enables to train {\TGAN} with the minimum number of portfolios, hence rendering {\TGAN} scalable to generate price scenarios with a large number of heterogeneous assets.
+In practice many applications require simulation of scenarios for a large number of assets.
+We show that using {\it eigenportfolios} \citet{avellaneda2010}, defined as $L^1$-normalized principal components of the sample correlation matrix of returns, in the training phase is an effective way of extracting information on cross-asset dependence for high-dimensional data sets.
+The resulting eigenportfolios are uncorrelated by construction and their loss distributions provide a set of useful features for training, whose sizescales {\it linearly} with the dimension of the data set.
+This idea mqkes {\TGAN} scalable to high-dimnensional data sets.

-In this section, we train {\TGAN} with eigenportfolios of 20 assets, and compare its performance with {\TGAN} trained on 50 randomly generated portfolios. {\TGAN} with the eigenportfolios shows dominating performance, which is also comparable to simulation error (with the same number of samples).
+We train {\TGAN} with eigenportfolios of 20 assets, and compare its performance with {\TGAN} trained on 50 randomly generated portfolios. {\TGAN} with the eigenportfolios shows dominating performance, which is also comparable to simulation error (with the same number of samples).
 The detailed steps of the eigenportfolio construction are deferred to Appendix \ref{app:eigenportfolios}.

 \paragraph{Data.} To showcase the scalability of {\TGAN}, we simulate the price scenarios of 20 financial assets for a given correlation matrix $\mathbf{\rho}$, with different temporal patterns and tail behaviors in return distributions.
-Among these 20 financial assets, five of them follow Gaussian distributions, another five follow AR(1) models, another five of them follow GARCH(1, 1) with light-tailed noise, and the rest follow GARCH(1, 1) with heavy-tailed noise.
+Among these 20 financial assets, five of them have IID Gaussian returns, another five follow AR(1) models, another five follow GARCH(1, 1) with Gaussian noise, and the rest follow GARCH(1, 1) with heavy-tailed noise.
 Other settings are the same as in Section \ref{sec:validation_highdimension}.

 \paragraph{Results.} Figure \ref{fig:EVR} shows the percentage of explained variance of the principal components.
 We observe that the first principal component accounts for more than 23\% of the total variation across the 20 asset returns.